pfreemantlm/dev-standard/Audit/Apps.md

 ## searchApps

 Returns details for Apps matching their "bundle" IDs against the provided search.
 The input consists of a search string (**"search"**), which needs to be 3 or more characters in length.
+You can specify a specific (**"limit"**) for the number of apps returned, otherwise it defaults to the first 50 matches.
 There is also an optional Store Identifier (**"store"**) to specify which App Store we are looking in.
 The possible stores are:

 * **iTunes** = Apple's App Store
 * **Google Play** = For Android Apps